Hyperplane sections of projective bundle associated to the tangent bundle of $\mathbb{P}^2.$: Proof of the Theorem

-{\bf Acknowledgement: } We would like to thank University of Lille-1, Lille France hospitality and second named author would also like to thank University of Artois at Lens, France for its hospitality.
+{\bf Acknowledgement: } We would like to thank University of Lille-1 at Lille, France for its hospitality.
+The second named author would like to thank the University of Artois at Lens, France, for inviting him for an academic visit.